-Now tipping is what I did not find clear and what became a bit of an unexpected additional extra so here’s the deal of how they organise it.
+Now tipping is what I did not find clear from Travel Talk Tours and what became a bit of an unexpected additional extra so here’s the deal of how they organise it.

 When you pay for all your optional extras above on your first full day of the tour you will be asked if you want to pay the tip kitty which covers the tip for your driver as well as all of the staff at the restaurants and hotels you visit as tipping is big in Egypt and is expected due to the low wages locals often earn.
 You will be asked to pay £14.00 for this whilst paying for your additional extras, this is what I didn’t feel is very clear on the pre-departure file.

 In addition there is the tip for your tour guide at the end which is completely understandable and recommended as £2.00 per day so £18.00 in total so make sure you put this aside, it can be paid in local currency or GBP.

 After this the only tip you should really need to pay is for the toilets at the sites which is about 3EGP / 14p.

 Travel Talk Tour Local Tour Payment:

 Before departure check if your tour requires you to pay a local currency on top of the tour price as this will be paid in cash on your first day (a lot of the sale tours do not include the local payment though.)